-As erosion and the resulting sediment in water is an issue for water supply and treatment, use the demonstration of erosion to help explain the process.
-Use the demonstration to introduce the terms: Watershed, Groundwater, Erosion, Turbidity and Sediment.
+As erosion and the resulting sediment in water is an issue for water supply and treatment, use the demonstration of erosion to help explain the process and to introduce the terms: Watershed, Groundwater, Erosion, Turbidity and Sediment.

 Ask Students: Do you know what happens to your water before it gets to your tap?